Behind the Payment Facilitator

 The Payment Facilitator’s Perspective

 Becoming a payment facilitator is not an easy feat, nor without its charges.
-A registration is $5000, and that again as an annual fee from the Visa and MasterCard.
+Registration through the card schemes to become a principle member is $5000, and the same again as an annual fee from Visa and MasterCard.
 Moreover, there will also be costs associated with transaction fees as well as any setup fees the acquirers may levy, which are different between the acquirers you could set up with.
 In fact, the acquirer will expect the applying business to have a strong business case and financial projections.

 In terms of risk, the acquirer will have their own risk appetite, which your sub-merchants must adhere to.
 However, you will have your own terms and conditions in place that govern acceptable business practices.
 It is recommended you have a full and detailed conversation with the acquirer.
 Finally, Visa expects merchants doing in excess of $100,000 to have a direct agreement with the acquirer.
 Similarly, MasterCard has criteria of dealing with the acquirer directly, although this value is $1,000,000.